XDflight/bbr3-debs/README.md

 As for the architecture (`amd64`, `arm64`, ...), just choose the one used by your system.

 Please download all three packages in the release, namely the following:
 - `linux-headers-*`: The header files of the kernel.
-Those will be useful to build external kernel modules.
+Useful for building external kernel modules.
 - `linux-image-*`: The kernel binary - the most important one.
 - `linux-libc-dev-*`: The standard C library `libc` and other user-space stuff critical for things to work.